Opensolr Platform Documentation - Complete User Guide

 3. Add your data.
 Use the Web Crawler to automatically pull in website pages, or push documents via the Data Ingestion API.

 4. Run your first search.
 Open the Solr Query tab in your dashboard and type a keyword.
 You will see results instantly.
-Or use the built-in search page.
+If your index uses the web crawler schema (web crawler, Drupal module, or WordPress plugin indexes), you can also use the built-in hosted search page.

 5. Customize and go live.
 Configure facet filters, tweak search relevance, set up security, and embed search into your application.